Starting the travel planning process can be overwhelming and (let’s face it) a bit stressful.

 If you are looking more specifically for only vegetarian or gluten-free options, try the two sites below.

 I take these with a grain of salt though because of the very small number of reviews they typically have for each restaurant.

 When looking for dining options for our trips, I also like to check in with Find Me Gluten Free.

 You can find places that might have dedicated fryers or separate kitchen facilities for their gluten-free customers.

 Vegetarians and vegans should check out Happy Cow for dining options.

 They have a map search feature and label restaurants to show which are vegetarian/vegan or have vegetarian/vegan options.

 Online itinerary planning helps

-I use Evernote for everything.
-Itineraries, notes on itineraries, reservation confirmations, links to activity websites or restaurant menus.
+I have had success with using Evernote for everything.
+Itineraries, notes on itineraries, reservation confirmations, links to activity websites, or restaurant menus.
 Anything to do with our trip.